The Enduring Rebellious Rabelais – Chinon’s Famous Son.

 Some Last Words – Discover More

 There is a great companion podcast to this blog featuring an interview with Matthieu Baudry of Domaine Bernard Baudry.
 Check that out to learn more about Chinon wines and to add great background for your wine touring in Chinon.
-For more on the Loire region, see The Wine Beat articles on Sevre et Maine and Cremant du Loire and also listen to our podcast episodes from Muscadet, Saumur and Montlouis (if they are not already loaded they are coming very soon!).
+For more on the Loire region, see The Wine Beat articles on Sevre et Maine and Cremant du Loire and also listen to our podcast episodes from Muscadet, Saumur and Montlouis (see links below).

 As you travel the wine roads of Chinon, keep in mind the wisdom and wit of François Rabelais.
 He was a passionate gourmand and lover of wine and he didn’t mind saying so: “There are more old drunkards than old physicians”.